Denied: Do Insurance Companies Avoid Paying Claims?November 1, 2018

 People who live in areas that typically do not see flooding usually forego the purchase of a flood insurance policy.
 Why?
-Because flood insurance is expensive, sometimes several thousand dollars per year for a single family home.
+Because flood insurance is expensive, sometimes several thousand dollars per year for a single-family home.
 If the odds are good that you will never need it, the insurance premium is probably just money down the drain – until that unlikely flood happens.

 Homeowners Insurance Does Not Cover Losses Caused by Flooding

-A homeowners insurance policy explicitly excludes losses caused by flooding, and “flooding” is specifically defined within the policy definitions.
+One of the flood insurance basics to know is that a homeowners insurance policy explicitly excludes losses caused by flooding, and “flooding” is specifically defined within the policy definitions.
 Homeowners insurance companies do not offer the flood peril on a homeowners insurance policy and they do not pay flood claims.
 This is because the amount of premium they received as compensation for insuring your dwelling was not calculated based on the insurance company providing coverage for flood damages.
 If it was, the annual premium, instead of being around $500-$1,000 a year for an average home, could be several multiples of that amount.

 Homeowners who live in areas very unlikely to incur flood damage would be very unhappy that they had to buy a coverage they didn’t need.
 Many will also be unhappy to discover that the type of insurance they purchased did not include flood coverage when a 100-year flood occurs.
 Still, the homeowners with flood damage after a flood event did have the opportunity to purchase a flood policy through the National Flood Insurance Program (NFIP), which is actually the only flood insurance provider in the country.